Skip to content

 What causes breast tenderness?

 The short answer as to what causes breast tenderness is hormone imbalance.
 Both the hormones estrogen and progesterone have effects on breast tissue.
 The relevant hormonal imbalance is often estrogen dominance, which means there is relatively higher estrogen and lower progesterone.
-Although, higher levels of progesterone can also cause breast pain.
+However, higher levels of progesterone can also cause breast pain.
 Some women will find that their breasts hurt from ovulation onward, whereas others will find it only occurs a few days before their period starts.

 Serious conditions must be ruled out by your medical doctor as a source of breast pain, particularly if there are other abnormalities, like a breast that doesn’t move normally, inversion of the nipple, or discharge from the nipple.